 Effects on repolarization

-These effects on ERP are not directly related to sodium channel blockade, but instead are related to drug actions on potassium channels involved in phase 3 repolarization of action potentials.
+These effects on ERP are not directly related to sodium channel blockade but instead, are related to drug actions on potassium channels involved in phase 3 repolarization of action potentials.
 These channels regulate potassium efflux from the cell (K+ out), and therefore repolarization.
 The drugs in these subclasses also differ in their efficacy for reducing the slope of phase 0, with IC drugs having the greatest and IB drugs having the smallest effect on phase 0 (IA drugs are intermediate in their effect on phase 0).
-The following summarize these differences:
+The following summarizes these differences:

 IC > IA > IB

 Increasing or decreasing the APD and ERP can either increase or decrease arrhythmogenesis, depending on the underlying cause of the arrhythmia.
 Increasing the ERP, for example, can interrupt tachycardia caused by reentry mechanisms (IA) by prolonging the duration that normal tissue is unexcitable (its refractory period).